Instead of choosing between a fixed or variable rate home loan, you could take out a split home loan.

 What is a split home loan?

 A split rate home loan isn’t actually a specific type of home loan, but rather a type of home loan interest rate.
-Where most home loans are either variable or fixed-rate, split home loans utilise both of these types of interest rates, effectively giving you the “best of both worlds”.
+Where most home loans are either variable or fixed-rate, split home loans use both of these types of interest rates.

 If, in the above example, you took out a loan of $500,000, a 60:40 split loan would mean $300,000 would have a variable interest rate while the remaining $200,000 would attract the fixed rate.
 Capiche?